General Terms and Conditions

 7 Paying into your Account

 7.1 Once your Account is open, you can make further payments into your Account:

-7.2 When you pay cash directly into your Account at one of our Branches, the funds will be credited into your Account on the same Working Day, provided we receive the funds before the Cut-Off Time.
+7.2 When you pay cash directly into your Account at one of our Branches, the funds will be credited to your Account and available to you immediately allowing for our processing time, provided the cash is in Sterling.

 7.3 Cash is accepted only at our Branch counters and during our Banking Hours subject to satisfactory proof of source of funds.
 Cash handling charges apply as set out in our Tariff of Charges.

 7.4 When you make an electronic transfer into your Account through another bank, the funds will normally be credited to your Account and available to you immediately on the day we receive them provided that we receive the funds during a Working Day.
 Where we receive a payment after a Working Day or on a day that is not a Working Day, it will be made available to you immediately on the next Working Day .
 In seeking to make a payment available to you immediately, we may require and use some processing time and in normal circumstances this should not take us longer than two hours.
 Where an electronic transfer involves a non-EEA currency we may not be able to make funds the funds available to you immediately but will do so as soon as practicable and in accordance with our Cut-Off times.

 7.5 Paying into your Account may take longer in certain circumstances.
 Please see section 10.1 for details.